haydenwalker980/dtel/docs/Payment.md

 Please include your username + discriminator, and whether the donation is for credits or VIP months.
 If you forgot to do so, a copy of the email receipt is required for redemption.
 Note:

-* While credits can be purchased at units of 1000 credits, VIP months can be only purchased by whole months.
+* Must be purchased in increments of whole months.
 * PayPal fees, if applicable, are deducted from the donation.
 * Other payment methods (Robux, gift cards, cryptocurrencies, etc.) other than card/PayPal are available at a case-by-case basis.
 Please call `*611`.
+* Credits are no longer sold.

 ## Using your balance
 ### Renew your number